 Note: These times listed here are specific for using the quick-curing Amazing casting resin.

-Once the resin has cured, carefully peel the resin away from the stamp.
+Once the resin is solid, carefully peel the resin away from the stamp.
+This takes 10 to 15 minutes.
 You may get a bit of separation of the foam from the rubber but that doesn’t bother me as I can always re-glue it.
 In some cases, if there was resin on the edge of the stamp, it did pull some of the foam.
-I have left the resin on the edges instead thinking it may actually protect the stamp.
+I have left the resin on the edges instead of thinking it may actually protect the stamp.
 Time will tell!
 Again, if you are worried about ruining your stamp, use some that you can part with first to see the results.

 Here is what happens when the stamp is not clean and there is dust on it.
 I say ‘cleanish’ because I wet the stamp and cleaned it with a rag that had some very faint paint on it which was picked up on the resin.
 Oops.
 The stamp is Seth Apter by PaperArtsy.